prerakmall/C-MapReduce/README.md

 The input and output file samples has also been uploaded as well for illustration about how the data is being manipulated during the process.
 [Get the output data](https://drive.google.com/file/d/0BwP5Ki5tO2LsTGhHVlBIYmVBUFk/view?usp=sharing)

 This is initially developed by myself (Jeffrey K L Wong) and Bill K K Chan as the final project of the course - Fundamentals of Operating Systems during our Master Study in HK Polytechnic University.
+The program was written and fully tested on Mac OSX 10.10.4, at the time of the project we haven't bee able to port it to Linux but we reasonably believe the code should just work fine as we use the Clang compiler.

 # Walkthrough